Drive the NT: Alice Springs to Darwin

 Stop at Karlu Karlu/Devils Marbles.
-These six-metre-high balancing rocks are fossilised Rainbow Serpent eggs according to the Warumungu Aboriginal people.
+These 6m-high balancing rocks are a sacred site for the Warumungu Aboriginal people.

 Further on Australia’s golden heart, Tennant Creek, began life as an Overland Telegraph station in 1872, growing with the 1930’s gold rush and surrounding cattle droving — it’s worth spending more days here.

 Cool off, canoe or stroll the walking paths at popular man-made Tingkkarli/Lake Mary Ann, the town’s water supply.
 Venture underground and pan for gold at Battery Hill Mining Centre and visit Nyinkka Nyunya Art and Cultural Centre.
 Wander through the arid zone gardens with an audio tour and learn about the plants, landscape and life here for local Aboriginal people.

 Kunjarra/The Pebbles sacred site is where Munga Munga dreaming of women’s healing and dancing takes place.
 Just 11km north, there’s a walking track around the site for day visits.